 WIC clinics are offered at the Brattleboro Local Health Office at various times throughout the week.
-We also hold monthly clinics in Townshend and Wilmington, as well as quarterly clinics in Westminster.
+We also hold clinics at Early Education Services on Birge Street in Brattleboro, in Townshend and in Wilmington every other month, as well as biannual clinics in Westminster.
 For information on scheduling an appointment at any of these locations, call us at 802-257-2882.

 WIC food packages offer a variety of nutritious foods to help new mothers, infants, and children stay and grow strong.
-See the Vermont WIC Food Guide .
+See the Vermont WIC Foods guide.
 Food benefits can be accessed with an eWIC card that works just like a debit card.
 You can shop when it’s convenient for WIC-approved foods at the following stores in our area:

 - All Vermont Hannafords, Price Choppers, and Shaw’s Supermarkets

 - Brattleboro Coop

 - Hannaford (Keene, NH)

 - Shaw’s Supermarket (Keene, NH)